Leocardoso94/Free-Courses/README.md

         ],
         "link": "https://linkOfCouse.com/",
         "level": "the level of course",
-        "description": "a short description of couse"
+        "description": "a short description of course",
+        "image:" "https://linkToimage.com/image.png" // this is optional
     },
     {
         "title": "JavaScript30",